 mkdir ~/Flux_Lora/training_images-tok

-When using this folder during training, the tool will create a _latent_cache folder within, to store .safetensors characterizing the images to train upon.
+When using this folder during training, the tool will create a _latent_cache folder to store .safetensors characterizing the images upon which to train.

 Place your images in this location; the recommended image size is 1024x1024.
-The script requires those to be in .jpgor .png format.
-During its preliminary steps, the tool will resize them for processing size with a maximum per side pixel size of 512, 768 and 1024.
+The script requires them to be in .jpg or .png format.
+During its preliminary steps, the tool will resize them for processing size, with a maximum per-side pixel size of 512, 768, and 1024.

 When training on a person, it is recommended to:

-• each photograph should be with altering conditions so the model training is able to differentiate the person from the background or its clothings.
-As such, use shots with altering angles of the face, lighting conditions, background, clothes, ornaments (limit the ones hiding your hair, but if wearing glass, take images with and without those).
+Each photograph should have altering conditions so the model training can differentiate the person from the background or its clothing.
+As such, use shots with altering angles of the face, lighting conditions, background, clothes, and ornaments (limit the ones hiding your hair, but if wearing glass, take images with and without those).

-• for each image file there must be a corresponding .txt file with a description of the image.
-Because the developer allowed for text replacement using the [trigger] keyword, each file can contain the same text, for example, ours contains a photo of a [trigger] man.
-The content can be extended to be more descriptive but this is sufficient to train the LoRA.
+Each image file must have a corresponding .txt file with a description of the image.
+Because the developer allowed for text replacement using the [trigger] keyword, each file can contain the same value.
+For example, ours contains a photo of a [trigger] man.
+The content can be extended to be more descriptive, but this is sufficient to train the LoRA.

 LoRA Training